 Relevant programs can be funded for non-profit contributions.
 In addition, the allocated funds constitute a large portion of all their support for other foreign agencies.
 In 2012, for example, 70% of the UN financing was earmarked and 40% for the World Bank Group (Tortora and Steensen 2014).
 Although appropriations will cut expenses and expand the number of Member States, they have a negative impact on the budget that causes various inefficiencies.
 Toyasaki and Wakolbinger (2014), particularly in connection with humanitarian relief, found a lower overall percentage of the fund-raising costs in connection with allotted private donations.
-Ineffections of the use of unnecessary fleet sizes by NPOs which enforce vehicle replacement policy with allocated multidonor donations (Pedraza-Martinez et al. 2011) were however found.
+Ineffections of the use of unnecessary fleet sizes by NPOs which enforce vehicle replacement policy with allocated multi-donor donations (Pedraza-Martinez et al. 2011) were however found.
 In the integrated supply chains of cars, declined rates of operation were also found with allotted funds (Besiou et al. 2014).
 Aflaki and Pedraza-Martinez (2016) find that expanded awareness of the public about development projects makes agencies no longer collect any funds earmarked for emergency efforts, a combined analysis of crisis and construction operations.
-Lack of faith, as suggested for in-type donations, is one of the key drivers of committed donation.
-Increased transparency will also boost trust and minimize funding by awareness of NPO activities and results.
+Lack of faith, as suggested for in-type donations, is one of the key drivers of NPO activities and results.